 You are expected to attend all teaching sessions (e.g. lectures and tutorials), as material covered in these sessions forms the basis for your understanding of the subject.
 The University of Winchester does monitor student attendance.

-Please note that your different departments/faculty may have specific attendance requirements and penalties over and above the general University of Winchester guidelines.
-If you are in doubt about the attendance policy for your module, please consult your professor.
+Different departments/faculty may have specific attendance requirements and penalties over and above the general university guidelines.
+If you are in doubt about the attendance policy for your module/course, consult your lecturer.